dotnet/docs-maui/docs/android/deployment/overview.md

 | `/p:AndroidSigningKeyPass`   | This is the value used for the `<AndroidSigningKeyPass>` project setting, the password you provided when you created the keystore file.   |
 | `/p:AndroidSigningStorePass` | This is the value used for the `<AndroidSigningStorePass>` project setting, the password you provided when you created the keystore file. |

+> [!WARNING]
+> Attempting to publish a .NET MAUI solution will result in the `dotnet publish` command attempting to publish each project in the solution individually, which cam cause issues when you've added other project types to your solution.
+Therefore, the `dotnet publish` command should be scoped to your .NET MAUI app project.

 For example:

 ```console